Graduate Accounting Curriculum

 We know that a critical objective in earning your Masters in Accounting is passing the CPA exam!

 The Wake Forest MSA program takes the CPA review seriously and has partnered with nationally recognized Becker CPA Exam Review to help you prepare.
 Our faculty make themselves available to answer questions for students during CPA study time, which occurs in May and June, after the second semester of the program.
 As a result, Wake Forest has earned the #1 pass rate in the nation 13 times since establishing the MSA program in 1997, according to the Uniform CPA Examination Candidate Performance – more than any other program in the nation over the past twenty years.

 Paid Internship Option

 A major benefit of the Wake Forest Masters in Accounting program is the professional internship — a nine-week paid position that provides real-world experience for those students in our three-semester program.
 Internships are offered in the spring semester, during the busy tax season, and are great for those who enter the MSA program without previous internship experience, or those who want to gain additional experience with a company prior to accepting a full-time offer.
 The MSA program has consistently placed 100% of students in rewarding internships, with most receiving multiple offers.
 Almost all of our students participating in this option receive full-time job offers from their internship experiences, as well as three hours of course credit.

-If you feel you may benefit from a refresher course or have not taken one or more of the pre-requisite classes during your undergraduate studies, we offer classes on the Wake Forest campus during the summer months.
+If you feel you may benefit from a refresher course or have not taken one or more of the foundational classes during your undergraduate studies, we offer classes on the Wake Forest campus during the summer months.
 Courses not offered on the Wake Forest campus must be taken at another accredited college or university.
 The certification committee requires successful completion of all foundational courses to remain in good academic standing for the length of the program.

 Foundational Courses Include: